The Drill for Breaking News

 Example: CAESAR CROSSES RUBICON - PLUTARCH

 A BRIEF is an automated series of bullet points to cover a series of news alerts by repeating them verbatim.
 They are meant to ensure customers who cannot receive alerts get our key headlines.
-Ensure the BRIEF headline carries the key news headline (not always the first one) and include in the BRIEF, where possible, a link to the source document through either a USN or URL link.
+Ensure the BRIEF headline carries the key news headline, and include in the BRIEF where possible, a link to the source document through either a USN or URL link.
 List the link as a separate bullet added to the end.

 However a BRIEF does not meet the needs of Eikon Top News pages, reuters.com or media clients, so on top company earnings you may need to file an Urgent to the desk after the BRIEF on a new USN or at least a quick spot story.
 If you are developing the story further, you will need to file an Update as usual after the Urgent on another new USN.)